-This is the second article in our Side Hustle Series.
-Get simple tips from real people, to inspire you and help you write your own success story.
-The very awesome Olga Imbriano, a Telstra Businesswoman of the Year nominee, and creator of Snap & Extend, shares with us her 5 insights into business success.
+Next up in our Side Hustle Series the very awesome Olga Imbriano, a Telstra Businesswoman of the Year nominee, and creator of Snap & Extend, shares with us her 5 insights into business success.

 As a mother-of-two, I faced lots of challenges.
 In addition to having moved to Australia and still adjusting to a different culture, having a toddler and a primary-school-aged daughter meant they kept me on my toes from early to late, plus unfortunately much of the night too.